-Jeanne Mengis is the director of the Institute of Marketing and Communication Management (IMCA), Associate Professor at the Faculty of Communication Sciences (USI) and an associate fellow at Warwick Business School, UK.
+Jeanne Mengis is a Professor in Organizational Communication at the Università della Svizzera italiana (USI), director of the Institute of Marketing and Communication Management (IMCA), and a Honorary Associate Professor at Warwick Business School, UK.

-She published her work in papers such as Organization Science, Organization Studies, Organizational Research Methods, Organization, or Social Science & Medicine.
-In 2011, she co-authored a book with Martin J. Eppler called "Management Atlas", which aims to make theoretical advancements in management literature accessible to practioners by working with visual metaphors.
+She published her work in papers such as Organization Science, Organization Studies, Organizational Research Methods, Organization, Management Learning, or Social Science & Médicine.

-For more information on Jeanne’s research networks:
+For more information on Jeanne’s research network: